"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 - Basal metabolic rate (BMR) should be divided into two major processes ("Long-term maintenance" and energy and fat) and should not be regarded as one.
 If this methodology is employed, I believe better estimates of caloric intake will be made.

 - It might also better explain the significant variance in BMR found in studies.
-The claim that variation is due to fat-free body mass might be erroneous as fat tissue does not need regeneration.
+The claim that variation is due to fat-free body mass might be erroneous, as fat tissue does not need regeneration.

 - Available and immediate energy + accumulated fat.